thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/README.md

 If this is your first time...
 1. [Install Docker](https://www.docker.com/)
 1. Run `pipenv lock` to generate a Pipfile.lock
-1. (Optional) Run `npm install` so you have node_modules available outside of Docker
+1. Run `npm install` so you have node_modules available outside of Docker
 1. `make build`
 1. View other available scripts/commands with `make commands`